 The company, in its complaint, however, said it had already submitted all the documentary requirements and paid the necessary fees to the municipal government.

-“But then, its renewed business permit for calendar year 2020 was withheld due to the respondent Mayor’s imposition of irrelevant requirements as embodied in his signed letter dated January 23,” Citinickel said in its complaint.
+“But then, its renewed business permit for the calendar year 2020 was withheld due to the respondent Mayor’s imposition of irrelevant requirements as embodied in his signed letter dated January 23,” Citinickel said in its complaint.

 Danao’s spokesperson Jojo Gastanes said the mining company filed an administrative and criminal case for violation of Republic Act (RA) 11032 or Ease of Doing Business and Efficient Government Delivery Act of 2018 and RA 9485 or Anti- Red Tape Act of 2007, and RA 6713 for gross misconduct and dereliction of duty on February 9.